hydrusvideodeduplicator/hydrus-video-deduplicator/README.md

 <br>

-Similar video files should now be marked as duplicates in Hyrus.
+Similar video files should now be marked as duplicates in Hydrus.

 You can run the program again when you add more files to find more duplicates.